 Sending payment requests for overdue invoices

-Following up late payments isn’t a job anyone likes doing.
-It often gets put off in favour of easier or more enjoyable tasks.
-Then you realise there’s a lot owing to you that you could really do with in your bank account.
+Following up on late payments isn’t a job anyone likes.
+It often gets put off in favor of easier or more enjoyable tasks.
+But it’s critical to business health, so let’s look at how to do it.

 When to follow up unpaid invoices

 Keep an eye on your accounts receivable (the list of invoices that aren’t paid) and tackle the oldest debts first.
-Aim to keep reducing the number of unpaid invoices and the total amount owing to you.
-In an ideal world everyone would pay on time, but until that day happens, get ready to chase up those late payers.
+Aim to keep reducing the number of unpaid invoices and the total amount of money owing to you.

 Ways to chase overdue invoices

-So be polite, but act quickly if you don’t want bad habits to form.
 The longer you let an invoice go unpaid, the lower the chances that it ever will be.
+Follow up fast with gentle reminders, and take it from there.
+Here are your options for overdue invoices.